-If you are applying under category 2 or 3, all three documents will be required in order for your application to be considered fully.
+If you are applying under category 2 or 3, all three documents specified at (a), (b) and (c) above will be required in order for your application to be considered fully.

-If you are applying on behalf of a looked-after or adopted child, you should also provide evidence that confirms this.
+If you are applying on behalf of a looked-after or adopted child, you should provide evidence that confirms this.

-- C. Unless all applicable documents are returned to the school by 15 January 2024, the Governing Body will be unable to consider your application fully and it is very unlikely that your child will be offered a place. - D. Applicants applying under category 2 and 3 must submit a Certificate of Catholic Practice (CCP) by the closing date.
+Unless all applicable documents are returned to the school by 15 January 2025, the admission authority will be unable to consider your application fully and this may affect your child's chance of being offered a place.

+- C. Applicants applying under category 2 and 3 must submit a Certificate of Catholic Practice (CCP) by the closing date.
 The Certificate is available from the parish in which the family normally worships or from the Diocesan website.
 Parents should complete the top part of the form and then take it to their parish priest (or the priest at the parish where they normally worship) for signature.
 It is the parents' duty to ensure that the CCP is submitted to the School in good time.
-The priest will sign this form only if he knows you. - E. The Governors will meet during the spring term to rank the children in accordance with this Admissions Policy and its oversubscription criteria.
-The results of the ranking will then be sent to the Local Authority. - F. On or around 19 April 2024, letters will be sent by the Local Authority, on behalf of the Governing Body, to the 60 children who are being offered places.
-All families who wish to accept this offer will be asked to confirm so in writing. - G. In addition, the School will write to all families who have been offered a place.
-Families who do not already have a child at the School and who wish to accept the offer, will be required to provide the School office with two further proofs of the address on the application form; one must be a council tax bill and the second must be a utility bill not more than three months old.
-This address must be maintained until the child's first day at school, unless the new address is no further from St

-Monica's Church than the address of the child at the furthest distance from the church to whom a place has been offered.
+The priest will sign this form only if he knows you. - D. The admission authority will meet during the spring term to rank the children in accordance with this Admissions Policy and its oversubscription criteria.
+The results of the ranking will then be sent to the Local Authority. - E. On or around 19 April 2025, letters will be sent by the Local Authority, on behalf of the admission authority, to the 60 children who are being offered places.
+All families who wish to accept this offer will be asked to confirm so in writing. - F. In addition, the School will write to all families who have been offered a place.
+Families who do not already have a child at the School and who wish to accept the offer, will be required to show the School office two proofs of the address on the application form; one must be a council tax bill and the second must be a utility bill not more than three months old.
+This address must be maintained until the child's first day at school, unless the new address is no further from St Monica's Church than the address of the child at the furthest distance from the church to whom a place has been offered.